 10 distinct sites, 1 template

-One of the greatest challenges with this project was that since we had to re-design all nine branded sites it meant that we needed to find efficiencies through the use of templates to be able to launch all the sites within the project timelines.
-But we didn’t want to use simple templates where the personality and content of each brand would be diluted and so we spent a lot of time working to create templates that could be visually strong and unique.
+One of the greatest challenges with this project was that since we had to re-design all nine branded sites, we needed to find efficiencies through the use of templates to launch all the sites within the project timelines.
+But we didn’t want to use simple templates where the personality and content of each brand would be diluted, so we spent a lot of time working to create templates that could be visually strong and unique.
 The final result was a template that we could skin using different colors, fonts, photos, and content to make them each appear unique even when we did something guests never would do and line them up all side by side.

 Search results reimagined

 One of the most critical parts of all of these sites is the search path.
 It is how guests find and book our properties and it had to be rethought to work on a mobile device.
 This meant refining every piece of content and completely rethinking how the search results would be displayed.
 Each search result was broken down into a card and a lot of work was done to make sure the visual hierarchy on those cards was clear and simple so users could easily find what they wanted.